ecopque/new_banking_system/README.md

 ---

 ## Developer Guide
-If you have any questions about the code, I have documented the most important lines with explanations on their functionality in the **log.txt** file.
+If you have any questions about the code, I have documented the most important lines with explanations on their functionality in the **log_code.txt** file.
 This file provides a **step-by-step** guide to help understand the code and how the system works.

 ---